alialauren1/ME405-Term-Project/README.md

 Our project for ME 405 will be the system attached to this drone, enabling the drone to submerge underwater with a minimum depth of 5ft.
 While allowing for the system to resurface and position the propellers above the water's surface.

 Pressure can be directly correlated to depth, given a liquid's density.
-   This project takes a desired pressure setpoint and controls a motor-driven syringe system to pressurize a chamber to the setpoint.
+   In order to simulate this system for our ME 405 Term Project, this system takes a desired pressure setpoint and controls a motor-driven syringe system to pressurize a chamber to the setpoint.
 It waits a period of time, as if it were underwater collecting data, and then returns to the initial pressure, as if it were returning to the water surface.

-In order to simulate this system for our ME 405 Term Project, the system will allow the user to input a desired pressure.
-The system will run to achieve this setpoint and stay at this position for a period of time.
-Then the system will reset to its original position.

 ## Hardware design
 In Figure 1, we can see the internal system of the system.
 We have integrated Ametck Pittman's PG6712A077-R3 motor to a 50 CC syringe.
 Utilizing this motor, we've have attached a worm gear and gears to ensure sufficient torque to be generated.
 These gears are attached to a pinion